-Berry Law: Criminal Defense and Personal Injury Lawyers Welcomes Attorney Andrew Strotman to the Firm
+Berry Law Welcomes Attorney Andrew Strotman to the Firm

-Andrew Strotman – a former judge advocate of the Marine Corps – has joined the Berry Law: Criminal Defense and Personal Injury Lawyers, adding his years of white-collar advocacy to the firm’s repertoire.
+Andrew Strotman – a former judge advocate of the Marine Corps – has joined the Berry Law, adding his years of white-collar advocacy to the firm’s repertoire.

-Berry Law: Criminal Defense and Personal Injury Lawyers of Nebraska welcomes its latest addition, Andrew Strotman, to the firm, a lawyer with a military background and a strong reputation for handling white-collar criminal cases and civil litigation involving the government.
+Berry Law of Nebraska welcomes its latest addition, Andrew Strotman, to the firm, a lawyer with a military background and a strong reputation for handling white-collar criminal cases and civil litigation involving the government.

 Strotman served ten years in the Marine Corps, first as an infantry officer and later as a judge advocate.
 He graduated summa cum laude from the Creighton University School of Law.
 As a trial defense counsel at Marine Corps Base Quantico, Strotman participated in the defense of several high-profile cases involving charges ranging from homicide to capital espionage.
 Following his Marine Corps service, he practiced 26 years at a large Nebraska firm as a criminal and civil litigator, as well as the firm’s general counsel.